Cooroora Masonic Temple: History

 The former Cooroora Masonic Temple was erected in 1923 and is opposite the Pomona railway station in the small Sunshine Coast hinterland town of Pomona.

 The land on which it is situated was part of an Agricultural Allotment of 160 acre occupied under license by Robert Peter Grant in 1896.
 The area developed in the early 20th century with an economic base of timber, dairying and fruit growing.
-Page Furnishers Pty Ltd, a furniture making concern established in 1919, has also been a major source of local employment.
+Page Furnishers Pty Ltd, a furniture making company operated between 1919 and 2025, was also a major source of local employment.
 The township of Pomona was named in 1900 for the Roman goddess of fruit and for much of the 20th century acted as a service and administrative centre for Noosa Shire.

 Freemasonry was established in Pomona in 1913.
 It had arrived in Australia with the first European settlers and spread from New South Wales into Queensland in individual lodges.
 The first Freemason's lodge in Queensland was established in 1859, shortly before Separation from New South Wales.
 New lodges were formed as settlement spread, as when a group of 17 Masons in Pomona applied to the Grand Lodge of Scotland to form a Lodge under the Scottish Constitution.
 This was consecrated as Lodge Cooroora No 1128 on 15 November 1913 at a ceremony at which 78 people were present.
 The first ordinary meeting was held on 13 December 1913.
 In 1920 the Lodge affiliated with the Grand Lodge of Queensland under the English Constitution and on 21 April 1921 joined the United Grand Lodge of Queensland as Cooroora Lodge No. 232.